Dining: Wine & Gourmet

-Director of Wine & Spirits
+Director of Fine Dining, Wine & Spirits

 Smith’s own wine education included a rigorous journey toward her membership within the ultra-elite Court of Master Sommeliers, for which she logged hundreds of hours of training.
 In 2004, Smith had the opportunity to custom blend wine at The Steven Kent Winery with a select group of Ritz-Carlton sommeliers, wine directors and food & beverage professionals.
 The resulting wine, 2005 Steven Kent Cabernet Sauvignon Central Coast – A Ritz-Carlton Cuvée, is now being distributed as the house wine for all Ritz-Carlton properties around the globe.
 During the 2005 and 2006 harvests, Smith worked in the vineyards at the renowned Opus One and Cain Cellars wineries where she participated firsthand in the hard-work and challenge that goes into harvesting grapes, all while gaining a new appreciation for both the winemaking process and the finished product.
-In 2006, Smith was invited to the Oregon Pinot Camp held in the Willamette Valley.
+In 2006, she was invited to the Oregon Pinot Camp held in the Willamette Valley.

 In 2008, Smith’s journey took her to Los Angeles, where she was part of the opening team at Rock Sugar and established the current beverage and wine program.
 She oversaw the day-to-day operations of the restaurant, opening as well as closing procedures, wine education classes for servers and bringing managers to a higher level, and was appointed Fine Dining Manager in addition to her Sommelier title three months into opening the restaurant.
 She was passionately focused on the floor, welcoming guests and offering recommendations on a nightly basis.
 Before that successful opening, Smith opened ENO, a wine, cheese and chocolate tasting room at the Laguna Niguel Ritz-Carlton.
 This first of a kind wine tasting room for the Marriott paired perfectly with the sophistication of the Ritz-Carlton which catered to its guests and corporate events with exclusive boutique wines, handcrafted chocolates and artisanal cheeses from a global menu.
 Before her time at the Laguna Niguel Ritz-Carlton, she spent nearly five years as Hotel Sommelier at The Ritz-Carlton’s Marina del Rey property, where she developed a sophisticated yet approachable style that endeared her to customers.

-Her California experience took Holly to Northern California’s Wine Country, a world that she enjoyed and had dreamed of being a part of.
+Holly's California experience took her to Northern California’s Wine Country, a world that she enjoyed and had dreamed of being a part of.
 She accepted the position of National Sales Director for a small boutique winery, Domenico Wines.
 This family owned and operated winery utilized Smith’s corporate experiences to organize and implement procedures and practices that had not been used before her arrival.
 Aside from the day-to-day operations, Smith became extremely passionate in the product from start to finish.
 Holly was involved in everything from the inspection of the vines and grapes to the harvest as well as the crush, winemaking and final bottling.
 This exposed her to an entirely new aspect of the business that she could use to promote higher sales not only in the tasting room but to larger key corporate accounts.

-Most recently, Holly created several educational pieces featured on Cox Channel 3 “The OC Lifestyle” and winetastetv.com.
-She also guest appeared on Indie 103.1 “Wino-Wednesdays” with Joe Escalante and Liz Warner and found time to conduct an Eno-Versity educational class every Saturday for an entire year with acclaimed winemakers like Francois Chirumberro of Veuve Cliquot, Freddy Constant of Constant Diamond Mountain Vineyard, Mike Drash of Luna Vineyards to name a few, as well as learning how to make cheese in-house and teach eager “students” on Saturday afternoons.
+Most recently, Holly created several educational pieces featured on Cox Channel 3, “The OC Lifestyle,” and winetastetv.com.
+She also guest appeared on Indie 103.1 “Wino-Wednesdays” with Joe Escalante and Liz Warner and found time to conduct an Eno-Versity educational class every Saturday for an entire year with acclaimed winemakers like Francois Chirumberro of Veuve Cliquot, Freddy Constant of Constant Diamond Mountain Vineyard, Mike Drash of Luna Vineyards to name a few, as well as learning how to make cheese in-house and teach eager students on Saturday afternoons.
 “I wanted to conduct classes where it was educational and comprehensive without being pretentious.
 I just want everyone to have fun!” exclaimed Smith.

-Very hands-on, Smith enjoys interacting with every guest whether it is in the Academie du Vin tasting room or in Lautrec’s formal dining room.
-In her spare time, Smith loves to travel, practice Pilates, cook—and, of course, pair wines to her culinary creations.
+Very hands-on, Smith enjoys interacting with every guest whether it is in the Académie du Vin tasting room or in Lautrec’s formal dining room.
+In her spare time, Smith loves to travel, practice Pilates, cook and, of course, pair wines to her culinary creations.